adamnihill/machine-learning-statistics/README.md

 # Machine Learning and Statistics Project

-This repository contains my code for the Machine Learning ans Statistics project, the instructions for which can be found [here](https://learnonline.gmit.ie/mod/url/view.php?id=104063).
+This repository contains my code for the Machine Learning and Statistics project, the instructions for which can be found [here](https://learnonline.gmit.ie/mod/url/view.php?id=104063).

 ## Contents of Repository
  - Jupyter Notebook containing examination of dataset, split dataset for for training, and training of model in keras.